evyatarluv/AI/README.md

 ## 8-Puzzle Solver

 Implementation of A* and Branch & Bound algorithms to solve 8-puzzle.
-The implementation of the B&B algorithm consist on Best-First in order to improve run time.
+The implementation of the B&B algorithm can also get an search type.
+Currently, we implemented Depth-First search and Breadth-First search.

 ### Project Structure